Building a PC for Virtual Reality: Oculus Rift, HTC Vive, and VR Gaming

 Your graphics processing unit is the most important component to consider when building your VR PC, as it’s more critical than ever to maintain the recommended 90 FPS framerate.
 Atman Binstock, Chief Architect at Oculus explains further: “Traditionally, PC 3D graphics has had soft real-time requirements, where maintaining 30-60 FPS has been adequate.
 VR turns graphics into more of a hard real-time problem, as each missed frame is visible.
 Continuously missing framerate is a jarring, uncomfortable experience.
 As a result, GPU headroom becomes critical in absorbing unexpected system or content performance potholes.”

-The official Oculus blog also includes minimum required specs for your CPU, which should give you a good idea of what to also expect from the Vive.
-The slowest processor recommended is an Intel i5-4590 or equivalent (such as the newer i5-6500).
+The official Oculus blog also includes minimum required specs for your CPU.
+The slowest processor recommended is an Intel i5-4590 or equivalent (we recommend the newer i5-6500).
 When gaming on a flat monitor, you can often get away with using a cheap CPU, but it’s important not to scrimp on the CPU when it comes to VR gaming.
 CPU bottlenecks are more likely to occur -- especially for poorly optimized games.

 If you want to read more about CPU cores as they relate to VR, Rock, Paper, Shotgun has a solid article on the subject.
 The end of the article sums the evidence up nicely: “If you have a remotely recent quad-core Intel CPU, certainly within four years old and probably within six, do nothing.
 All, for now, is well.”